 Augustus was sole master of the Roman world for more than forty years (31 BCE to 14 CE).
 Along the eastern frontier he brought Armenia into the Roman sphere and stabilized the frontier with Parthia; by forceful diplomacy he was also able to have the legionary standards lost at the disaster of Carrhae returned to the Romans.

 In a vast series of conquests his generals annexed the wild lands of the Balkans, pushing the Roman frontiers to the Danube, and moved the frontier with the Germans to the Elbe.
 These conquests were interrupted by a fierce rebellion in Danube lands that needed over half the imperial army to crush it.
 Then, in 9 CE, the Rhine army of three legions under Quintilius Varus was trapped deep in the Teutoburg forest in Germany, and wiped out.
 Augustus was deeply affected by this disaster, and made no further attempts at conquest.
 He left advice in his will that the borders of the Roman Empire should be left as they were.

 Scholars often call the political system of the early empire the Principate, after one of the emperor’s main titles, princeps (somewhat loosely translated as “first citizen”).
 Such was the overwhelming bundle of powers that Augustus enjoyed that no one could stand against his wishes to transmit his position to a successor.
 A return to the Republican system would in any case have been completely impracticable.

 The only question was, then, who should succeed Augustus?

 During the first century of the empire, the emperors were members of what has been called the “Julio-Claudian” dynasty.
-This is something of a misnomer, as none of the emperors of this “dynasty” were able to transmit their power to a genetic offspring; however, they did all belong to the interrelated patrician families of the Julii or Claudii, either through birth or adoption, and were this able to maintain a fiction of inherited power.
+This is something of a misnomer, as none of the emperors of this “dynasty” were able to transmit their power to a genetic offspring; however, they did all belong to an interrelated group of Patrician families clustered around the Julian or Claudian clans, either through birth, adoption or marriage, and were thus able to maintain a fiction of inherited power.

 Since Augustus had no sons, and his nephew and grandsons had all died before him, he chose his step-son, Tiberius (a member of the Claudian clan) to follow him.